-The brain is an incredible machine and I'm fascinated by how it coordinates its complex activities in time.
-I am interested in communication through speech and music, and how the brain is changed by experience (e.g. playing music).
+I'm fascinated by how the brain coordinates its complex activities in time.
+I am interested in the neural coordination underlying attention, and in communication through speech and music.
 I am especially curious about rhythm, which is present in music and language but also within the brain itself.

-I am currently a doctoral candidate in the Auditory Neuroscience Laboratory at Northwestern University.
-My dissertation work is investigating rhythm and temporal processing in the perception of speech in noise, in adult drummers, vocalists and non-musicians.
-I have discovered that rhythm skills relate with the ability to understand sentences in noise.
+I completed my PhD in the Auditory Neuroscience Laboratory at Northwestern University with Dr. Nina Kraus.
+My dissertation work investigated rhythm and neural timing in speech perception and cognition, in adult drummers, vocalists and non-musicians.
+I discovered that rhythm skills relate with the ability to understand sentences in noise, and also that stronger rhythm skills relate with stronger attention skills.

 Slater J, Kraus N. (2015) The role of rhythm in perceiving speech in noise: A comparison of percussionists, vocalists and non-musicians.
 Cognitive Processing.